What is Household Hazardous Waste & Why is it Important?

-No, we accept select household hazardous waste items: Motor oil and filters, latex and oil-based paint, batteries, and fluorescent lights.
+No, we accept select household hazardous waste items: Motor oil and filters, latex and oil-based paint, batteries, electronic waste, and fluorescent lights.
 A complete list of what we accept is listed here.
-Due to current construction on site and the local public health orders requiring social distancing, the Public Recycling Center is currently closed to the public.

 How are batteries and electronic waste (e-waste) disposed of?

 Batteries and e-waste that are properly collected get sent to a third-party that sorts the batteries and e-waste by type and then they safely extract the valuable metals inside.

 Unwanted medicines don’t go in any cart and should not be flushed down the toilet.
 Medicines can contaminate our waterways, so please dispose of them as a safe disposal site, including CVS, Kaiser, local pharmacies, and select police stations.
 Get a full list of locations here.

 Are there alternatives to buying HHW products?
 Is it possible to get slightly used products?

 Check San Mateo County’s Free Product Give Away Program.

 The County’s Free Product Give Away Program are household products that are still in good condition and are available for County residents to take for free.
 Please take only what you need.

 *Please note this program IS NOT for drop-off of household hazardous waste.